 It can be challenging for the instructors to gauge how smoothly the class is going.
 We always welcome any feedback on what we could be doing better.
-If you would like to send anonymous comments or criticisms, please feel free to use an anonymous remailer to avoid revealing your identity.
+If you would like to send anonymous comments or criticisms, please fill out this anonymous feedback form. (https://goo.gl/forms/FICctQqg6rmb1a3x2)

-Collaboration/Cheating
+Collaboration

 We encourage you to work on homework problems in study groups of two to four people; however, you must always write up the solutions on your own.
 Similarly, you may use books or online resources to help solve homework problems, but you must always credit all such sources in your writeup, and you must never copy material verbatim.
-Using previous EE 16A homework and lab solutions is strictly prohibited, and will result in a case filed against you with the Office of Student Conduct.
+Using previous EE 16A homework, exam, and lab solutions is strictly prohibited, and will result in a case filed against you with the Office of Student Conduct.